linhngocle2000/collaborative-carrier-network/Bundle.md

 per km multiplied with the length of the direct route and the cost that a carrier has to pay for travelling on the actual route based on the generated tour.
 The base rate to reach the pickup point and loading/unloading cost are excluded from the calculation as they are irrelevant to the bundle forming process.
-In particular, following requirements must be fulfilled when forming bundles
+In particular, following requirements must be fulfilled when forming bundles:
 - All requests within a bundle have to make a positive profit.
 - The total revenue of a bundle based on a special depot location has to be positive, since the total revenue takes the total tour length into account

 ## Bidding process